realcoloride/node_characterai/README.md

 const characterAI = new CharacterAI();

 (async () => {
-  // First authenticate via token or guest await characterAI.authenticateAsGuest();
+  // Authenticating as a guest (use `.authenticateWithToken()` to use an account) await characterAI.authenticateAsGuest();

-  // Then place your character's id here const characterId = "8_1NyR8w1dOXmI1uWaieQcd147hecbdIK7CeEAIrdJw";
+  // Place your character's id here const characterId = "8_1NyR8w1dOXmI1uWaieQcd147hecbdIK7CeEAIrdJw";

   const chat = await characterAI.createOrContinueChat(characterId);